will-cern/xroofit-readthedocs/docs/source/basics.rst

 For now I will work with the following description that will cover many of the common analyses performed in HEP

 .. note:: Statistical Analysis:
-    The process of making inferences about the values of parameters from a dataset of observables, using a parameterized probability model for the dataset.
+    The process of making inferences about the values of parameters from a dataset of observables, using a parameterized PDF for the dataset.

-Therefore we need to understand the following terms: parameters, observables, models, datasets.
+Therefore we need to understand the following terms: parameters, observables, PDFs, datasets.

 Variables
 ---------
-:ref:`Variables` are the fundamental entities from which :ref:`Models` and :ref:`Datasets` are built.
+:ref:`Variables` are the fundamental entities from which :ref:`PDFs` and :ref:`Datasets` are built.
 A variable has a value that is not derived from any other variable, as opposed to a `function` which has its value derived from variables (or other functions).
 There are two types:

   * `continuous`: represented in RooFit by ``RooRealVar``, they can optionally have one or more named `ranges` associated to them, each range being defined by a lower and upper `bound`.
   * `discrete` or `categorical`: represented in RooFit by ``RooCategory``, they have a finite set of possible values (states) defined for them.

 Datasets
 ---------
 :ref:`Datasets` consist of a set of values for a collection of variables.
 The variables that appear in a dataset are known as `observables`.
 You should think of a dataset as a table of values, where each observable is one column of the table, and the rows of the table are known as `entries` in the dataset.
 The entries of a dataset usually correspond to a single event, but an entry can also have a `weight` for when dealing with weighted data (the weights can also have an error, which can be used if calculating the `chi-squared` test statistic, which will be introduced below).
-Additionally, datasets can have a special list of observables called `global observables`, which can be thought of as like metadata for the dataset: their values are not specific to any entry, and are even defined if the dataset has no entries.
+Additionally, datasets can have a special list of observables called `global observables` (also known as the `auxilliary measurements`), which can be thought of as like metadata for the dataset: their values are not specific to any entry, and are even defined if the dataset has no entries.
 The observables that are used as columns in the dataset are known as `regular observables`.
 Datasets are represented in RooFit by classes inheriting from ``RooAbsData``, of which ``RooDataSet`` is really the only one you need to know about.

 .. figure:: dataset_concept.png
     :width: 80%